GORD is a frequently managed condition

 The usual choice of diagnostic test is the C13- or C14-urea breath test.
 The C13-urea breath test is not radioactive and is preferred for women of childbearing age.
 Before a breath test, antibiotic therapy should not be taken for at least 4 weeks, and PPI therapy should be withheld for at least 1 week (and preferably 2 weeks), to minimise the chance of false-negative results.2

-The triple-therapy combining a PPI with amoxycillin and clarithromycin is the preferred first-line eradication treatment.2
+The triple-therapy combining a PPI with amoxicillin and clarithromycin is the preferred first-line eradication treatment.2

 Current Australian Therapeutic Guidelines for gastroenterology recommend H pylori eradication treatment in the following situations:2